 - Lightning attraction systems – Early Streamer Emission (ESE) or Electronically Activated Streamer Emission (EASE) technology

-- Lightning prevention systems – typically called Charge Transfer Systems (CTS) and/or Dissipation Array Systems (DAS) (although often used generically, they are trademarked terms of Lightning Eliminators and Consultants of Boulder, CO)
+- Lightning prevention systems – typically called Charge Transfer Systems (CTS) and/or Dissipation Array Systems (DAS) (although often used generically, DAS is a trademarked term of Lightning Eliminators and Consultants of Boulder, CO)

 The first two types of lightning protection systems (LPS) claim to protect structures by providing zones of protection over that structure.
 The zone of protection is defined as the space adjacent to a lightning protection system that is substantially immune to direct lightning flashes.
 Think of it as a volume of space around a lightning rod wherein lightning will attach to that lightning rod in preference to anything else around it.
 Conventional lightning protection consists of a network of lightning rods interconnected by conductors leading to a grounding system.
 As long as the entire protected structure is located within a lightning rod zone of protection, the claim is that lightning will always attach to a lightning rod and be harmlessly conveyed around the protected structure to ground, thereby sparing damage to the protected structure.

 It is helpful to remember that the primary purpose of a conventional lightning rod system is to keep the protected structure from burning down.
 That is why lightning protection is covered under the National Fire Protection Association standard, NFPA 780.
 This technology was introduced by Ben Franklin, and goes back almost 250 years, essentially unchanged since then.
-Although this type of system may protect a structure from physical and fire damage, the structure and its contents remain vulnerable to secondary effect, electromagnetic pulse (EMP) and ground reference potential change damage.
+That was fine back in the days of barns filled with hay and horses.
+Lightning would strike the lightning rod system and be conveyed to ground.
+The barn would not burn down and everyone would be happy, particularly the horses.
+Now, we have filled the “barns” with computers.
+If lightning strikes the building, it still does not burn down, but none of the computers work, so everyone is not happy.
+So, although this type of system may protect a structure from physical and fire damage, the structure and its contents remain vulnerable to secondary effect, electromagnetic pulse (EMP) and ground reference potential change damage.

-The third type of system claims to protect a structure by reducing the difference in potential between the cloud and ground sufficiently to prevent a strike or through creating a space charge above the structure, creating a shield through which lightning cannot travel.
-This system is based on patents going back to the 1830’s.
-Many of these patents addressed lightning protection for petroleum storage tanks.
-However, the systems described in these early patents never achieved general acceptance.
-Lightning prevention systems described in more recent patents have not enjoyed general acceptance, and are the subject of some controversy.
+The third type of system claims to protect a structure by reducing the difference in potential between the cloud and ground sufficiently to prevent a strike or through creating a space charge above the structure, i.e., a shield through which lightning cannot travel.
+These systems are based on patents going back to the 1830’s.
+Several of these patents addressed lightning protection for petroleum storage tanks.
+However, the systems described in these and more recent patents never achieved general acceptance and are the subject of some controversy.

 Let’s look at these systems in more detail.